How I gamified learning at Cloud Academy boosting user motivation and MoM cashflow.

 The opportunity

 This was more than a trend.
-We saw clear business potential:
+We saw a business potential to:

 Acquire new users working toward clear, time-bound goals